-For the historic period 2016 and 2006, the GVA in the construction sector had the highest average annual growth rate in Rustenburg at 2.04%.
-The industry with the second highest average annual growth rate is the community services sector averaging at 2.01% per year.
+For the historic period 2006 and 2016, the GVA in the construction sector had the highest average annual growth rate in Rustenburg at 2.04%.
+The industry with the second highest average annual growth rate was community services averaging at 2.01% per year.
 The agriculture sector had an average annual growth rate of -1.59%, while the electricity sector had the lowest average annual growth of -1.77%.
-Overall a negative growth existed for all the industries in 2016 with an annual growth rate of -4.55% since 2015.
+Overall a negative growth was registered for all the industries in 2016 with an annual growth rate of -4.55% from 2015 to 2016.